aimeeeb/fullpage_portfoliowebsite/_posts/2019-9-14-wordpress.md

 permalink: /wordpress
 category: ui|ux
 image: /assets/img/wordpress_hero.png
+alt-text: A man at a laptop with the wordpress app open on a phone next to him.
 ---
 Wordpress is a service that allows people to create their own websites and blogs.
 It offers free and paid services with a variety of themes, plugins, stats, and customization